2014 St. Louis Rams season: Week 6: vs. San Francisco 49ers

-Hosting the 49ers on Monday Night, the Rams, sporting their 1999 throwbacks, welcomed back "The Greatest Show on Turf" at halftime.
-But the 49ers ruined their party as they would go on to stun the Rams at home 31-17.
+Hosting the 49ers on Monday Night, the Rams, sporting their 1999 throwbacks, welcomed back "The Greatest Show on Turf" at halftime, and took a 14–0 lead on a 1-yard Benny Cunningham touchdown run and tight end Lance Kendricks catching a 22-yard TD reception from quarterback Austin Davis.
+But San Francisco ruined the celebration, scoring 24 unanswered points to stun the Rams at home 31–17.
+Rookie defensive tackle Aaron Donald made his first career start and recorded four tackles in the loss.